 Combining the practices of syntropic agroforestry with the principles of permaculture and their own deeply thoughtful approach to land regeneration, food growing, and lifestyle, this family is partnering with nature to create a humming diversity on the land and a positive story about the role of humans in an eco-system.

 Get access to all 10 full-length interviews

 We came away from the shoot with so much valuable content that we couldn’t include in the final film.
-So we decided to put all 10 full-length interviews up on our Patreon page!
+So we decided to put all 10 full-length interviews from the film shoot up on our Patreon page!
 We’ve also made the full interview with Klaus Lotz available for free here.
-PermaDynamics themselves also have a bunch of great videos on their Patreon for those of you who want to dive deeper into syntropic farming.

 Directed and written by Jordan Osmond & Antoinette Wilson